LouisYLWang/Sync-Sofa/readme.md

 ![GitHub go.mod Go version (subfolder of monorepo)](https://img.shields.io/github/go-mod/go-version/LouisYLWang/Sync-Sofa?filename=server%2Fgo.mod&style=flat-square) [![Chrome web store users][chrome-image]][chrome-url]

 Sync Sofa is a full stack web extension support a easy-to-use and stable way to synchronize streaming playback for multiple users.
 It can improve the experience when users from different locations want to share a video/movie remotely.
-Currently the feartures include:
+Currently, the feartures include:

 - 2 party connection: either party can be the host of a sync room and the other can join with connection code.
 - sync pause/play: each user pause/play the video, the other side will do the same